DaMichel/KerbalWind/README.md

 -----------------------------------

-Copyright (c) 2015 DaMichel, silverfox8124
+Copyright (c) 2020 RCrockford, DaMichel, silverfox8124

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal